iluvjava/Maths/Topics/Calc/Taylor Series.md

 The Big O notation is denoting the error term for the expansion, given by the Lagrange Remainder

-Larange Remainder
+Lagrange Remainder
 > $$\frac{f^{(n + 1)}(x_0)}{(n + 1)!}(x - x_0)^{n + 1}$$

-Notice, this will give an upper bound for the error involved in the taylor expansion by consider the quantity:
+Notice, this will give an upper bound for the error involved in the Taylor expansion by consider the quantity:

 $$M =\left| \sup_{x \in [\min(x_0, x), \max(x_0, x)]} f^{(n + 1)}(x) \right|$$